-Since the crisis, house prices have followed the course of the economy.
-In years when the economy was strong, house-prices rose.
-When the economy was weak, house prices stagnated.
-The Belgian economy expanded by a meagre 0.2% in 2013, after contracting by 0.1% in 2012, according to Belgostat.
+Since the crisis, Belgian house prices have followed the economy.† In years when the economy was strong, house-prices rose.† When the economy was weak, house prices stagnated.† The Belgian economy expanded by 1% in 2014, the strongest growth since its 1.8% expansion in 2011, mainly due to growth in the industrial and construction sectors.
+The economy is projected to grow by 1.25% and 1.5% in 2015 and 2016, respectively, according to Rabobank Group.

 Belgium is divided into three regions: